rbundock/rbundock.github.io/_blog/agile-vs-waterfall.md

 ## Advantages of the Waterfall methodology
 If you decide to cooperate with a company that uses the Waterfall methodology, you will benefit from:

-### Knowing the requirements upfront – which makes planning more straightforward and speeds up the development process in general,
+***Knowing the requirements upfront*** – which makes planning more straightforward and speeds up the development process in general,

-### No need to get involved – after the requirements gathering, you can focus on your own tasks,
+***No need to get involved*** – after the requirements gathering, you can focus on your own tasks,

-### Working in sequences – which allows the development company to continue working on multiple projects as various members of the team are required only when their phase of the project is active (for example, developers and test engineers can work on other projects while business analysts gather the requirements).
+***Working in sequences*** – which allows the development company to continue working on multiple projects as various members of the team are required only when their phase of the project is active (for example, developers and test engineers can work on other projects while business analysts gather the requirements).

 ## Disadvantages of the Waterfall methodology
 The Waterfall methodology may seem as better organised, but it has got its disadvantages as well.
 Choosing this approach, you risk facing the following:

-### Ineffectiveness of requirements – you need to know exactly what you expect the product to do at the very beginning and share this knowledge with business analysts very specifically.
-If you find providing the chosen company with details difficult, you may receive a product which does not meet your requirements,
+***Ineffectiveness of requirements*** – you need to know exactly what you expect the product to do at the very beginning and share this knowledge with business analysts very specifically.
+If you find providing the chosen company with details difficult, you may receive a product which does not meet your requirements.

-### Inflexibility – since the process of developing software often lasts for months, the requirements may, and in most cases do, change.
+***Inflexibility*** – since the process of developing software often lasts for months, the requirements may, and in most cases do, change.
 Unfortunately, such changes are not possible to implement in the Waterfall methodology, which makes your future software insufficient,

-### Project failure – when working sequentially, testing the software is possible only when coding is completed, which means developers may spend weeks on something which will not work without knowing it, causing serious project delay at the same time,
+***Project failure*** – when working sequentially, testing the software is possible only when coding is completed, which means developers may spend weeks on something which will not work without knowing it, causing serious project delay at the same time,

-### Dissatisfaction – even if you state your requirements clearly, business analysts may misunderstand you and, as a result, lead to developing software which does not suit your needs at all.
+***Dissatisfaction*** – even if you state your requirements clearly, business analysts may misunderstand you and, as a result, lead to developing software which does not suit your needs at all.

 ## What is the Agile methodology
 The Agile methodology was first introduced back in 2001, starting a revolution in software development practices.
 Unlike Waterfall, Agile is an iterative and team-based approach which focuses on individuals and interactions over processes and tools.
 In essence, it emphasises collaboration when developing software, both within the team and with clients.
 All work is split into phases called sprints and after each of the sprints, a working and shippable part of software is provided.
 It fits both large and small projects and allows a software development company to handle undefined and evolving requirements.